Disturbing finding about destruction of old-growth rainforest in B.C.

 VIDEO: What Will it Take to Save BC’s Old-Growth Forests?

-This film is the final in our series commemorating the 25-year anniversary of the Clayoquot Sound protests and presents an overview of the key issues relating to BC's old-growth forests and the solutions urgently needed to protect them.
-These solutions, including science-based old-growth protection legislation; policies that ensure sustainable, value-added second-growth forestry; and support for First Nations’ sustainable economic diversification, are entirely possible, but require political will from the NDP government and support from British Columbians from all walks of life.
+This film, which concludes our series, presents an overview of these issues and the solutions urgently needed to finally protect ancient forests.
+These solutions, including science-based old-growth protection legislation; policies that ensure sustainable, value-added second-growth forestry; and support for First Nations’ sustainable economic diversification, are fully within reach.
+They require political will from the NDP provincial government and broad support from British Columbians from all walks of life.

 VIDEO: Old-Growth Protection and Sustainable Economic Opportunities